microsoft/TypeScript-Handbook/pages/tutorials/ASP.NET 4.md

 Now that Angular 2 and its dependencies are installed, we need to enable TypeScript's experimental support for decorators and include the es6-shim typings.
 In the future decorators and ES6 will be the default and these settings will not be needed.
-Add `"experimentalDecorators": true, "emitDecoratorMetadata": true` to the `"compilerOptions"` section, and add `"./typings/main.d.ts"` to the `"files"` section.
+Add `"experimentalDecorators": true, "emitDecoratorMetadata": true` to the `"compilerOptions"` section, and add `"./typings/index.d.ts"` to the `"files"` section.
 Finally, we need to add a new entry in `"files"` for another file, `"./src/model.ts"`, that we will create.
-The tsconfig should now look like this:
+Our `tsconfig.json` should now look like this:

 ```json
 {